 - Know how to help someone with first aid on an allergic reaction.

 You must recognize the signs of anaphylaxis if you’re allergic to multiple substances.
 And as a lay responder, you must know the right first aid for allergic reactions to save lives.
 Along with First Aid, how long does CPR certification last?
 It lasts for 2 years and can be renewed.
-If you are seraching for first aid certification near me then go for online first aid CPR certification from American HealthCare Academy.
-So enroll in American HealthCare Academy’s CPR First Aid certification courses.
+If you are searching for first aid certification near me then go for online first aid CPR certification from American HealthCare Academy.
+So enroll in American HealthCare Academy’s First Aid and CPR certification courses.
 OSHA-certified trainers design the curriculum, and video instructions are easy to follow.